 WSGC Summer Undergraduate Research Program: Faculty Information

-University of Washington faculty conducting research in the areas of science, technology, engineering and mathematics are invited to participate in our 2014 Summer Undergraduate Research Program (SURP).
+University of Washington faculty conducting research in the areas of science, technology, engineering and mathematics are invited to participate in Washington NASA Space Grant Consortium's 2015 Summer Undergraduate Research Program (SURP).

-Now in its 22nd year, Space Grant SURP identifies capable students and matches them with professors conducting research related to the student's field of interest.
+Now in its 23rd year, SURP identifies capable students and matches them with professors conducting research related to the student's field of interest.
 Each faculty-student team will agree on a summer project that presents a meaningful learning experience for the student and contributes to the faculty member's research efforts.

 Faculty may request part-time or full-time student researchers.
 Part-time positions carry a time commitment of approximately 20 hours per week; full-time positions require a commitment of approximately 40 hours per week.

 Part-time researchers will receive a total of $2,000 for the nine-week program; full-time researchers will receive a total of $4,000.
 Awards will be disbursed throughout the summer.

 The faculty contribution to the payment may be from a research grant to an individual faculty member, a department, or other sources.
 The other half will be paid by the Summer Undergraduate Research Program (SURP).
 Space Grant staff will work with each faculty mentor's department to complete the paperwork for SURP student awards.